DripEmail/api-docs/README.md

 ## Deploying

-To push the `master` version of the API docs up to the production Drip site, use:
+To push the `main` version of the API docs up to the production Drip site, use:

 ```bash
 script/release